6 Ways to Manage Your Finances While Paying Off Student LoansPublished on May 27, 2022 by Daniel Azzoli

 5. Make Larger Payments When You Can

 If you’re living on a tight budget and are just barely able to squeeze in your regular payments as it is, we’d understand if this option may be a little out of reach.
 But if your goal is to start paying off student loans early, you should aim to pay off larger chunks of your loans whenever you’re able to.
 This should help to cut down your principal balance ahead of schedule.
-By lowering this number, you’ll essentially be shortening the length of your loan and you’ll put a stop to the build up of interest sooner than you would have otherwise.
+By lowering this number, you’ll essentially be shortening the length of your loan and you’ll put a stop to the build up of interest or fees sooner than you would have otherwise.

 Stay Diligent to Start Paying Off Student Loans